 The Court will then make a determination, based on the totality of the circumstances and facts specific to your case, whether or not the move will be in the best interest of the child.

 Consider Your Child’s Needs First

 If you find yourself in a relocation situation, it is important to remember that it is not about “getting back” at the other parent, but rather, this may be a chance for a better life for your child.
 While no one wants to lose touch with their child, it is very possible to maintain a healthy, loving and meaningful relationship with your child after he or she has moved away.
 The best possible road forward is one in which you make the transition easiest for your child and share in their excitement for their new adventure.

 If Relocation Issues May Be In Your Future, Contact an Experienced Long Island Divorce Lawyer or Family Law Attorney Today

 In relocation situations it is crucial that you have an experienced Long Island Family Law Attorney to protect your rights, and, it is best to contact an attorney sooner rather than later.
-The family law firm of Robert E. Hornberger, Esq., P.C. can assist you during this stressful time and strongly advocate for you in court.
+The family law firm of Hornberger Verbitsky, P.C. can assist you during this stressful time and strongly advocate for you in court.
 Contact our office today at 631-923-1910 for a free consultation.

 Download Your Free New York Divorce Guide